• School Nomination

 Nominees must submit an essay (English max.
 400 words; or Chinese max.
 600 characters) or a video presentation in English or Cantonese (3 minutes max.) reflecting on their contributions to their school community in the past year.
 This should mention:

-• Specific initiatives taken to drive positive change in their school or community in the past year, detailing the impact that these initiatives have had on those around them
+• Specific initiatives taken in the past year to drive positive change within the school, detailing the measurable impact these actions have had on the student body and school culture

 • Any challenges or setbacks they have encountered along the way and how they overcame them

-• Key lessons learned from their experiences and how they can be applied to enact wider social impact and create a better tomorrow for all
+• Key lessons learned from your improvement and how your personal growth has empowered you to enact wider social impact for a better tomorrow

 • Reference letter